vernak2539/words-byvernacchia/src/content/blog/2024/04/snapshot-testing-sucks.md

 Snapshot Testing is implicit.
 If you're not the original author, it's extremely difficult to know what they were thinking when writing the test.
 Like, what were they actually testing?
 What's important?
 What does "render correctly" (the title of a lot of tests) mean?

 IMO, extremely explicit test are soooo much better.
-You should be testing that the correct content is rendered and the interactions are what you'd expect with interacting with it.
+You should be testing that the correct content is rendered and the interactions are what you'd expect.

-When you're explicit, it lets others who come across yoru code in the future know what's important.
+When you're explicit, it lets others who come across your code in the future know what's important.
 Essentially, it's a form of documentation.

 I know snapshot do have the "content" when rendered, but it's really lazy...
 Again, it's about what content is important.